 But we are by no means done with this work.
 This is a journey, and we still have a long way to go.
 We welcome your feedback to help us along the way.
 Send your questions or comments to marketingandcommunications[at]sff.org.

-Race/ethnicity: 75 percent of San Francisco Foundation staff identified as a person of color.
+Since deepening our commitment to equity in 2016, we’ve been able to attract an increasingly diverse team that better reflects the communities that we serve.
+Our full-time staff members participated in our annual diversity survey, which showed that 69 percent of staff identified as a person of color.
 By comparison, 24 percent of staff at foundations across the country identified as a racial/ethnic minority, according to the Council on Foundations’ 2016 study, The State of Change: An Analysis of Women and People of Color in the Philanthropic Sector.

 In 2022, people of color made up 73 percent of our Board of Trustees.
 Nationwide, people of color made up 15 percent of board positions, according to BoardSource’s 2018 report, Foundation Board Leadership.

 As part of our commitment to equity, the San Francisco Foundation contracts with diverse, mission-aligned vendors and consultants.
 Our 2022 survey of independent consultants showed that 60 percent identified as a person of color.

 We make a conscious effort to fund grantees led by diverse leadership.
 In 2022, 80% percent of organizations (with available data) that received program grants were led by people of color.